scalar-labs/scalardb-samples/scalardb-graphql-sample/README.md

 ### Load schema

-In this step, you will load the databasae schema for the sample app (`emoney-schema.json`) to the Cassandra database.
+In this step, you will load the database schema for the sample app (`emoney-schema.json`) to the Cassandra database.

 Since the `schema-loader` service is defined in `docker-compose.yml` as a one-shot service (with `profiles`), you can load the schema to the database by the following command: